zeineb111/Linguistic-cues-for-Textual-classification/index.md

 ## RNN (Recurrent Neural Network)
+The problem with the MLP with the TF_idf model is that it doesn't take into account the structure of the text, its length or the order of the words in that text.
+This can be an important feature in texts especially in the english language that is very sensitive to the order of the words in a sentence.
+Thus, if we want to take it into account we should change the way we approach this problem.
+A text can be seen as a series of words, thus an RNN (a perfectly fitted model for time series) can be good to classify this text seen as a time series of words.
-We then implemented a more complex model, an RNN model which is better suited for these types of tasks.
-RNN remembers the past and it’s decisions are influenced by what it has learnt from the past, that's what makes it more powerful than the other models.
+We then implemented an RNN model (using LSTM layers), which is better suited for these types of tasks.
+LSTM (long short term memory) are able to remember previously seen inputs and its decisions are influenced by what it has learnt from the previous time steps, that's what makes it more powerful than the other models for this kind of classification.

+We split the data randomly into 75% of train set and 25% of test set.

+**Model architecture:**
+We build a model with:
+* embedding layer that takes an input a 270 entries vector and outputs a 270 yime steps each with a vector of size 50
+* bidirectional LSTM layer that outputs a vector of size 64
+* dense layer of 64 neurons
+* 1 neurone for the last layer that is going to provide the output
+* We add early stopping, Learning rate reducer and Elastic net regularization to avoid overfitting

+The model gave an Accuracy of **0.996** on the test set.

 ## Conclusion